Mayuri-Chan/pyrofork/docs/source/api/decorators.rst

-Decorators are able to register callback functions for handling updates in a much easier and cleaner way compared to :doc:`Handlers <handlers>`; they do so by instantiating the correct handler and calling :meth:`~pyrogram.Client.add_handler` automatically.
+Decorators are able to register callback functions for handling updates in a much easier and cleaner way compared to :doc:`Handlers <handlers>`; they do so by instantiating the correct handler and calling :meth:`~pyrofork.Client.add_handler` automatically.
 All you need to do is adding the decorators on top of your functions.

 .. code-block:: python

-    from pyrogram import Client
+    from pyrofork import Client

     app = Client("my_account")